demisto/content/Packs/MicrosoftADFS/README.md

 ​
 **Notes:**
-1. The logs will be stored in the dataset named *microsoft_adfs_raw*.
+- The logs will be stored in the dataset called *microsoft_adfs_raw*.
-2. The default content provided in this pack (including Winlogbeat templates) should be used as is.
+- The default content provided in this pack (including Winlogbeat templates) should be used as is.
 We cannot support any changes made to this content.

 ## Configuration on Server Side
 #### Validate that AD FS server role is enabled